rendezqueue/rendezllama/README.md

 - Setting file.
   - `--x_setting setting.sxproto` loads settings from `setting.sxproto`.
     - All other options can be set within this file.
+    - All numbers that chat commands can change can also be set within this file.
 - Model files.
   - `--model ggml-model-q4_0.bin` are the model weights.
 Usually quantized.
     - Required.